Manfred von Richthofen: Burial

 In the early 1920s, the French authorities created a military cemetery at Fricourt, in which a large number of German war dead, including Richthofen, were reinterred.
 (Note: Among other reasons to protect the graves from vandalism by disgruntled villagers, understandably resentful of former enemies being buried among their own relatives.)
-In 1925 von Richthofen's youngest brother, Bolko, recovered the body from Fricourt and took it to Germany.
-The family's intention was for it to be buried in the Schweidnitz cemetery next to the graves of his father and his brother Lothar von Richthofen, who had been killed in a post-war air crash in 1922.
+In 1925, von Richthofen's youngest brother, Bolko, recovered the body from Fricourt and took it to Germany.
+The family's intention was for it to be buried in the Schweidnitz cemetery next to the graves of his father and his brother Lothar von Richthofen, who had been killed in a postwar air crash in 1922.
 The German Government requested that the body should instead be interred at the Invalidenfriedhof Cemetery in Berlin, where many German military heroes and past leaders were buried, and the family agreed.
 Richthofen's body received a state funeral.
-Later the Third Reich held a further grandiose memorial ceremony at the site of the grave, erecting a massive new tombstone engraved with the single word: Richthofen.
+Later, the Third Reich held a further grandiose memorial ceremony at the site of the grave, erecting a massive new tombstone engraved with the single word: Richthofen.
 During the Cold War, the Invalidenfriedhof was on the boundary of the Soviet zone in Berlin, and the tombstone became damaged by bullets fired at attempted escapees from East Germany.
 In 1975, the body was moved to a Richthofen family grave plot at the Südfriedhof in Wiesbaden.